sabberworm/jStarbox/Readme.md

 Returns the currently displayed value.
 Note that this is *not* always the current average: when hovering over the element, the current value can be different.
 To get the current “average”, use .starbox("getOption", "average").

 ### setValue(name, value)
-Sets the current average.
+Sets the current value (see above).
 Can be useful for animation/display/show purposes.
 Use .starbox("setOption", "average", value) to set the current average.

 ### getOption(name)
 Returns an option of the options hash.
 Can also be used to get the current “stuck” value, the current average.